Skip to main content

 • “Nmh3 soundtrack is probably the best soundtrack in any nmh game.”

-• “The same loud, overbearing music track backs every fight while Travis keeps yelling his attack names every five hits, shouting 'fuckhead' after every kill, Jean warning me about my health, praising my combo, the ping of my low health bar, the ping of my special skill recharging, and Travis yelling the same name of his same four special skills.”
+• “The same loud, overbearing music track backs every fight while Travis keeps yelling his attack names every five hits, shouting 'fuckhead' after every kill, Jean warning me about my health, praising my combo, the ping of my low health bar, the ping of my special skill recharging, Travis yelling the same name of his same four special skills.”

 • “It's hugely disappointing, especially since the presentation and soundtrack are really strong at times.”